-On August 1, 2019, the Group acquired 100% of the issued and outstanding shares of each of Score-Up Inc. ("Score-Up") and Credit Meds Corp ("Credit Meds"), two privately held Canadian corporations.
-In consideration for the outstanding shares, the Group paid cash consideration of \$60,000 for the shares of Credit Meds and issued 590,459 common shares (Note 13) for the shares of Score-Up.
+On August 1, 2019, the Group acquired 100% of the issued and outstanding common shares of each of Score-Up Inc. ("Score-Up") and Credit Meds Corp ("Credit Meds"), two privately held Canadian corporations.
+In consideration for the outstanding common shares, Marble paid cash consideration of \$60,000 for the acquisition of Credit Meds and issued 590,459 common shares (Note 13) for the acquisition of Score-Up.
 Both transactions were accounted for as asset acquisitions.

-Notes to the Condensed Consolidated Interim Financial Statements For the six months period ended June 30, 2020 and 2019 (Presented in Canadian Dollars) - unaudited
+Notes to the Condensed Consolidated Interim Financial Statements For the nine-month period ended September 30, 2020 (Presented in Canadian Dollars) - unaudited